skilld-labs/trino-odbc/docs/markdown/setup/microsoft-excel.md

 ![Excel ODBC (Mac)](../images/mac_excel_odbc.png)

-4. choose pre-defined DSN (e.g., Timestream-DSN) and click "Ok"
+4. choose pre-defined DSN (e.g., Trino-DSN) and click "Ok"

 ![Excel DSN (Mac)](../images/mac_excel_dsn.png)

 5. You're now successfully connected on Excel

 ## Connection with AWS Profile
 Microsoft Excel in macOS is a sandboxed application, which means it cannot access all files on the user's machine, and the access to AWS profile file can be impacted.
-Follow below steps for connecting Timestream ODBC driver with AWS Profile on macOS Excel.
+Follow below steps for connecting Trino ODBC driver with AWS Profile on macOS Excel.
 1. Put AWS Profile `credentials` file in a folder where Excel has read access, such as `/Library`, `/Library/ODBC`, or `/Users/<username>/Library/Containers/com.microsoft.Excel/Data`.
    - `/Users/<username>/Library/Containers/com.microsoft.Excel/Data` folder is automatically created by Excel.
 2. Set the environment variable `AWS_SHARED_CREDENTIALS_FILE` to point to file in #1.